parkertr/swap-guidelines/README.md

 bottled batch to a venue and leaving the venue with one of every beer.

 ## Swap venue
-Generally a brewer will put a hand up to host to kick off the swap process.
+Generally a brewer will put a hand up as host to kick off the swap process.

 ## Swap list
 The numbered swap list will be an official list of committed swappers.
 Each brewer adds